 The Wellness Farm is a teaching/learning center for blending body, mind and spirit.
 The human is a beautifully complex being, intricately intertwined and interconnected.
 Life, family, employment (or retirement), environment, religion, finances, politics, service, and our complex belief systems add more variables into the mix.
 The Wellness Farm is like a local, day-time spiritual retreat area for renewal re-creating the spirit and interconnecting with other like-minded souls.

-Please click on the green text on the accordion menu below to view or close it’s respective content.
+Please click on the blue text on the accordion menu below to view or close it’s respective content.

 If you’re eager to get swimming, click here to download the registration form now and get directions here!